elele20005/Kanban_Board/README.md

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 ## Contribution
 Contributions are welcome!
-Please feel free to submit pull requests.
+Please feel free to Contact Rafiu(Ralph) Lawal for inquiries about making contributions.

 ## Tests
 To test the application, Click the on-screen buttons to test the client-side functions.
 To test the server-side functions, use your preferred API development platform, such as Insomnia.